 There is no longer any stigma attached in wearing second-hand or ‘preloved’ clothes.
 Snap up a bargain at your local charity shop - your purchase will be helping the charity and the environment.
 Some shops also sell furniture and other household items.

-Discount supermarkets have weekly offers on fresh food, fruit and vegetables, with half price offers at weekends.
+Shop around to get the best deals if possible.
 Most supermarkets make massive price reductions on fresh foods, like salads, ready meals and bakery items, in the evening.

 Money Saving Expert has advice on how to save money on almost everything, including utility bills, travel, insurance, shopping and loans.